Ewael/CTFs/README.md

 # CTFs

 This repo contains every files I made during my CTFs.
 Here is a list of every CTFs I participated to.
-You can find a README.md in each repo with informations about writeups and the CTF.
-For each challenge:
+You can find a `README.md` in each **repo** with informations about writeups and the CTF.
+For each **challenge**:

 - `README.md` is my personnal writeup of the challenge.
 It can be detailed or not depending on the things I've learned during the challenge and how much I appreciated it.
 Some may not even have a writeup if it was something I already knew about or if it was not interesting for me.